ProfessorAkram/Unity-Programming/08-Game-Managers/game-manager.md

 #

 >[!NOTE]
-> **Lazy initalization** ensures safe access to objects by creating or assigning them only when they’re needed; not before.
+> **Lazy initialization** ensures safe access to objects by creating or assigning them only when they’re needed; not before.
 Best for secondary systems and not the core game loop.

 #

 #### 1. Create a Bootstrap Scene
- 1. In the Unity Editor Create a new scene named `Bootstrap`
+ 1. In the Unity Editor, create a new scene named `Bootstrap`
  2. Place the **GameManager** prefab in the scene and save the scene.
  3. Choose **File > Build Profile** and add the `Bootstrap` scene to the list
     - Ensure that the `Bootstrap` scene is the first scene in the list
-    - Add any additional scenes to the build list the order is not important
+    - Add any additional scenes to the build list; the order is not important
     - Only add scenes that are required for playing the game.
 Exclude test scenes.

 #